The MARC program is designed to train students interested in pursuing a PhD in the biomedical sciences develop as scientists and researchers.

 - Students should be in their Sophomore year when applying (Transfer students are welcome to apply before they begin at Rutgers Camden).
-The MARC program only funds students during their Junior/Senior years.
+The MARC program is a two-year commitment during their Junior and Senior undergraduate career.

-- Career goals must include desire to apply to a PhD or MD/PhD program in the biomedical sciences.
-Student should not have a desire to pursue other professional degrees (MD only, MS, PharmD, etc)
+- Career goals must include a primary desire to apply to a PhD in the biomedical sciences.

 - US Citizen or Permanent Resident

-- Students can not work any other off-campus job while a MARC Scholar
+- Students can not work off-campus jobs while a MARC Fellow

-- Students must be full-time status while a MARC scholar
+- Students must be full-time status while a MARC Fellow

 - Students should be from a group that is underrepresented in the biomedical sciences, including any of the following as per NIH guidelines.

-- Black, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian, and other Pacific Islander
+- Black, African American, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian, or other Pacific Islander.

-- 1-2 page max letter of intent: Describe why you are a good candidate, why you would be a good fit for the Rutgers Camden MARC program, how the MARC program will help you, and your scientific goals.
-Our goal is to understand WHY you want to pursue a research career.
+- Personal statement: In 1-2 pages, describe why you’re a good candidate and how the MARC program will help you achieve/explore your scientific goals/interests.
+We want to understand WHY you want to pursue a research career.

 - In the letter, please indicate two potential MARC mentors (at least one of which is at Rutgers–Camden) who you would like to work with (see MARC Mentors page).
 While you may highlight a faculty mentor you’re interested in for your application, we’ll work with selected fellows to find a perfect match.

 - CV/resume: Include your accomplishments, awards, jobs, etc.

 - Letter of recommendation (recommended, but not required): The letter should be from a faculty member you have either been taught, mentored, or advised by.
 Reach out to your letter writers early!